NOC-MSM/SEAsia/recipes/docs/source/generate_openboundaryconditions.rst

-# Generate pynemo namelist files in INPUTS directory where the necessary pynemo
-input files sit
+Generate pynemo namelist files in INPUTS directory where the necessary pynemo input files sit (you have to put them there)
 ::

   livljobs6 ~ $